Browse EB-5 Visa Basics by Topic

 The EB-5 visa program was established by the United States Congress in 1990.
 The Immigration Act of 1990 created the program to facilitate U.S. economic growth through foreign investment.
-In 1993, Congress sparked more interest in the EB-5 program by creating the Immigrant Investor Pilot Program which established USCIS designated EB-5 Regional Centers.
+In 1992, Congress sparked more interest in the EB-5 program by creating the Immigrant Investor Pilot Program which established USCIS designated EB-5 Regional Centers.
 Congress and USCIS have made a number of further EB-5 reforms aimed at eliminating fraud, standardizing application adjudication, increasing the application process, and dedicating more staff to the program.
-These reforms have contributed to the drastic increase in EB-5 program participation in recent years.

 EB-5 Regional Centers

 There are two investment options for EB-5 visa applicants.
 EB-5 applicants can facilitate their investment as an individual (direct) or can invest through an EB-5 Regional Center.
 If the applicant invests as an individual, then they must find their own project to invest in.
 They must also take a direct managerial role in overseeing their investment project.
 EB-5 applicants can also invest through EB-5 Regional Centers.
 EB-5 Regional Centers have USCIS designation to administer EB-5 investment projects.
 EB-5 investment through a regional center carries several advantages.
 Regional centers are subject to more flexible EB-5 job creation requirements and can also typically pool greater investment amounts by attracting multiple investors.
 Regional centers must also actively adhere to USCIS regulations, which can help take strain off of investors who would otherwise be solely responsible for meeting all guidelines.
 Regional centers enable the investor to take a more hands-off approach to the EB-5 program by requiring less direct involvement.